Best Road Trip Outfits 2026: Comfort Meets Style

 The Strategic Palette

 Fashion psychologist Dr. Jennifer Wang notes: "Colors affect mood and energy levels.
 For road trips, earth tones and muted colors reduce visual fatigue while maintaining style.
-Save bright colors for accessories—they're easier to pack and provide versatility."
+Save bright colors for accessories—they're easier to pack and provide versatility without overwhelming your wardrobe.
+Neutral bases also photograph better against varied landscapes."

 The 10-Piece Road Trip Capsule